jsheffie/django-rest-Framework_backbone-cellar/README.md

 This project aims to go through the steps to tie this js lib to the django-rest-framework to see what the steps are to make this work.

-Will also tie this to a bootstrap template
+Will also tie this to a bootstrap template.

+TODO: tie in the [underscore.js](http://underscorejs.org/) client site lib as well

 ## Set up VirtualEnv
 - $ mkvirtualenv djangoCellarTut